4acf/pedal-pricer/README.md

 ![Preview Image](images/pedals.png)

 > [!NOTE]
-> This is an older version of the site.
+> This is an older version of the site that is no longer available.
 >
 > The updated site’s [frontend](https://github.com/4acf/PedalPricerClient) and [backend](https://github.com/4acf/PedalPricerServer) code are publicly available, and you can access the new version at the same URL.